 Within the group of cohabitating unemployed one makes a further distinction between those with a partner and those with a "privileged" partner.
-The latter is a person that has as their sole source of income unemployment benefits that do not exceed €1,323.92 per month.
+The latter is a person that has as their sole source of income unemployment benefits that do not exceed the thresholds in Table 26.